Contrast sensitivity in MS: what the research says

 Most people with multiple sclerosis encounter their visual pathway at some point.
-Optic neuritis is the presenting symptom in roughly a fifth of cases and shows up clinically in something close to half of all patients over time; subclinical demyelination of the optic nerve and the post-chiasmal pathways is more common still, picked up on imaging or evoked potentials in people who have never had a named visual event.
+Optic neuritis is the presenting symptom in roughly a fifth of cases and shows up clinically in something close to half of all patients over time;1 subclinical demyelination — nerve damage happening quietly, below the threshold of a noticed symptom — of the optic nerve and the pathways behind it is more common still, picked up on imaging or on visual evoked potentials (a test that times the electrical signal travelling from eye to visual cortex) in people who have never had a named visual event.
 None of that necessarily shows up on the eye chart.
 Visual acuity recovers, often to 20/20 or better, in the large majority of optic-neuritis episodes — but the visual system does not return to its pre-attack state when it does.

 The measurement that registers the difference is contrast sensitivity.
 It samples a richer range of visual function than acuity, and in MS it is reduced more often than acuity is, in eyes both with and without a history of named optic neuritis.
 The rest of this post is about what the literature actually shows about contrast sensitivity in MS, what it can and can't tell you when you measure it on your own setup at home, and how to use it as a thread of evidence alongside the rest of your clinical record.